EnergyEconomyDecoupling/PFUPipeline/README.md

 r_vis_drake_graph()      # to see a directed acyclic graph of the calculations that will take place
 r_make()                 # to execute the calculations
 ```

+To run the App simply open the App.R script in the ShinyApp file and
+click RunApp.

 ## Advanced